FlorianAinadou/testArgans/README.md

 # Interactive map
 Subject: Building an interactive map showing some places using react, leaflet and redux

+For this project, I used create-react-app to build this react web app.
+Leaflet has been used for the map.
+Redux has been used to manage the data through components.

+## Project requirements
+- Node
+Instruction to install node are available on https://nodejs.org/en/download/
+- NPM
+Instruction to install npm are available on https://www.npmjs.com/get-npm

 ## Getting the project